OzInFl/kc868-a8/README.md

-# KC868-A8 · ESPHome firmware (with RF learning, 16 slots, and modern Web UI)
+# Kincony KC868-A8 · ESPHome firmware (with RF learning, 16 slots, and modern Web UI)

 <p align="center">
   <a href="https://ozinfl.github.io/kc868-a8/">